CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-Following the calibration process and the identification of the positions of the two peaks on the histogram, as well as the phase difference, phase correction can be achieved through four distinct protocols:<br>
+Following the calibration process and the identification of the positions of the two peaks on the histogram, as well as the phase difference, phase correction performed by <code>corr_phase</code> function can be achieved through four distinct protocols:<br>
 &#8226 <code>raw_phase</code>: The raw phase is retained, and no processing is applied (suitable for use in pre-measurement phase calibration).<br>
 &#8226 <code>offset</code>: A phase offset is determined through calibration, and the phase difference between the two peaks remains unchanged (a treatment method that aims to preserve the initial measurement as faithfully as possible).<br>
 &#8226 <code>affine</code>: An affine relationship is applied to all phase values, adjusting the phase difference to 180°.<br>